Clinical Support and Specialist Clinics

 PowerChart Ambulatory is similar to the current PowerChart used in inpatients but includes specific Outpatient information.
 Clinicians will have personalised documentation for specialty workflows where each display can be customised to make the most required clinical information available for that specialty.

-PowerChart Ambulatory will give the clinicians access to shortcuts, including common radiology and pathology orders for ease of required diagnostic tests.
-This solution will also assist clinicians in managing medication orders and reconciliation of home medications.
+PowerChart Ambulatory gives clinicians access to shortcuts, including common radiology and pathology orders for ease of required diagnostic tests.
+This solution also assists clinicians in managing medication orders and reconciliation of home medications.

-Similar to the current PowerChart used in inpatients, documentation templates will be available that pull in outpatient specific information to allow the clinician to quickly document patient progress.
+Similar to the current PowerChart used in inpatients, documentation templates are available that pull in outpatient specific information to allow the clinician to quickly document patient progress.

 Yes, in the scheduling function when booking an appointment you are able to change the duration of appointment outside of the duration initially set for the appointment type.

-The Service Management Stream (SMS) will look different in the EMR.
-This will appear in the form of specialties with the SMS as the prefix.
-This specialty will act as the triage, waitlist and referral filter and for any appointment management allowing areas to manage referral and appointment task only relevant to their clinics.
+The Service Management Stream (SMS) looks different in the EMR.
+This appears in the form of specialties with the SMS as the prefix.
+This specialty acts as the triage, waitlist and referral filter and for any appointment management allowing areas to manage referral and appointment tasks only relevant to their clinics.

 In Scheduling in the EMR there is a function called ‘location grouping’ which can replicate the iPM Day Clinic view currently utilised for patient arrivals.
 Patients can also be checked in using the Scheduling book appointment view.

-Yes, this will still be used in the function of scheduling however it will be built as drop down boxes in the EMR.
+Yes, this will still be used in the function of scheduling however it is built as drop down boxes in the EMR.
 This includes requesting an interpreter.

-Allocation of the MBS item number currently on the patient paper outcome slip will be completed electronically in the EMR.
+Allocation of the MBS item number previously on the patient paper outcome slip is now completed electronically in the EMR.

-Processing of the MBS billing will not be completed within the EMR.
+Processing of the MBS billing is not completed within the EMR.
 This will be completed in the new billing application being implemented by Finance called CBS Charge Pro.
 For further information please contact revenuesupervisors@wh.org.au

-Yes, the only change will be patient correspondence letters for Outpatient areas will move to the EMR in July 2023 and you will continue to use BING (Easy Post Mail Room) to distribute.
+Yes, the only change will be patient correspondence letters for Outpatient areas, which moved to the EMR in July 2023.
+You will continue to use BING (Easy Post Mail Room) to distribute.

 The complete Cerner EMR Patient Administration System (PAS), including Patient Registration, will be implemented in EMR Phase 2.2.

-All Outpatient referral management including wait listing and appointment management – scheduling, arrivals and outcome management, will be completed in the EMR.
+All Outpatient referral management including wait listing and appointment management – scheduling, arrivals and outcome management, is now completed in the EMR.

-Patient registrations will still be completed in iPM with this including new patient registrations and changes to any of the details within the Patient Registration screen in iPM e.g. update of patient demographic, personal carers, insurance and GP information.
+Patient registrations are still being completed in iPM with this including new patient registrations and changes to any of the details within the Patient Registration screen in iPM e.g. update of patient demographic, personal carers, insurance and GP information.

 This EMR module provides the ability to schedule an outpatient appointment.